DemocracyClub/UK-Polling-Stations/README.md

 For other linux distributions, see [here](https://docs.djangoproject.com/en/2.2/ref/contrib/gis/install/geolibs/) for details on installing geospatial libraries for use with Django.

-The API docs rely on [drafter](https://github.com/apiaryio/drafter/) for parsing API Blueprint.
-This does not need to be installed manually on linux.
-**This currently cannot be done on OSX; Refer to [this issue](https://github.com/DemocracyClub/UK-Polling-Stations/issues/1400) for more details.**

 ### Install python dependencies